kilgaloon/leprechaun/README.md

 To start leprechaun just simply run it in background like this : `leprechaun &`

-For more available commands run `leprechaun help`
+For more available commands run `leprechaun --help`

 # Lepretools